ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Protocol Selection Properties that the application specified on the Preconnection.

-* For Connections that are Established: Information concerning the path(s) used by the Protocol Stack.
+* For Connections that are Established: information concerning the path(s) used by the Protocol Stack.
 This can be derived from local PVD information, measurements by the Protocol Stack, or other sources.
   For example, a TAPS system that is configured to receive and process PVD information